 Danielle Shelley is an artist living near Santa Fe, New Mexico.
-Her work includes geometric abstraction oil paintings, monotypes, and drawings.
+Her work includes fiber art, oil paintings, monotypes, and drawings.
 She is a founding member of the Lady Minimalists Tea Society, a collective of Northern New Mexico women artists who have an aesthetic relationship to minimalism as a core principle and who often show together.

 Danielle brings a varied background to her practice of art, which began in 1993.
 She studied economics and history as an undergraduate and did graduate work in law, African history and anthropology, Middle Eastern history, and library and information science.
 She worked as a computer programmer, teacher, librarian, free-lance writer and editor.
 She also traveled widely and served in the Peace Corps in Ghana, West Africa.

 Danielle notes that everywhere she went, she learned from art in its cultural context, whether in a Japanese temple or in the great museums of Europe.
 She says her experience as a Peace Corps volunteer in Ghana was particularly rich in influences: the geometric abstraction of African sculpture, the polyrhythms of West African music, and the color sensibility of modern African printed fabrics.

 Danielle was raised in Texas and the San Francisco Bay Area, educated on the East and West Coasts and in London, and worked for many years in the Bay Area before moving to Santa Fe in 2006.
 From her new studio she can see over 50 miles on an average day.